Avatarchik/Unity_Facia_SDK/README.md

 # Unity_Facia_SDK
-Easily bring the value of the expression captured by the TrueDepth camera into the Unity runtime.
+Easily bring the value of the expression captured by the TrueDepth camera into the Unity runtime with WebSocket.

 ![Imgur](https://i.imgur.com/Opprsx1.png)